vegeta03x/ndjango-vlog/README.md

 # ndjango-vlog
-nothing but a blog, built with django
+Ohh , its just a Vlog - made with ndjango